Guides

 To permanently delete a Flow, do the following:

-1. Select a Flow from the list on the left and click the Options menu icon in the right upper corner of the Flow and click Delete.
+Select a Flow from the list on the left and click the Options menu icon in the upper-right corner of the Flow and click Delete.